 Interact with Translation-focused Groups and People

-Add links to your website, blog and other social media, like Twitter or LinkedIn.
-This way you can interact with contacts in these networks as well or redirect people to your other profiles.
-You can generate interest in your visitors by posting useful links to articles, events, videos, language resources, seminars online, workshops in your country, and congresses on Spanish language.
+Add links to your website, blog, and other social media, like Twitter or LinkedIn.
+This way, you can interact with contacts in these networks as well or redirect people to your other profiles.
+You can generate interest in your visitors by posting useful links to articles, events, videos, language resources, seminars online, workshops in your country, and congresses on the Spanish language.
 Find interesting news in the Spanish language world and post them on your Facebook page.
 To illustrate, the latest books published on Spanish grammar, news of the RAE, the etymology of a word of common use, etc. You can also include translation-based news such as the most common CAT tools in the market, an interesting link to a tutorial, updates on financial issues, and best ways to receive payments from abroad.

 From time to time, amuse your readers with some funny material, jokes on translators, word puns, games with words, etc. You can also create contests or surveys for translators.
 If you are the social type, you can also organize on-site events for translators in your country.
 For example, organize a meeting at a café to talk about poetry translation.
-You can also create online events to share information or your experience in certain area using platforms like Skype or GoToMeeting.
+You can also create online events to share information or your experience in certain areas using platforms like Skype or GoToMeeting.